 ACUA provides two types of memberships - institutional and individual.

 This type of membership is an organization-level membership, and is reserved for institutions of higher education.
 Each institution pays one membership fee.
 Each institution has an Institutional Representative and designates the other individuals at his/her institution that are also eligible to be covered under that membership

 An individual currently affiliated with an organization that is eligible for institutional membership but the organization does not allow for an institutional membership to be paid by the organization even though the affiliated individual has an interest in ACUA or internal auditing.

 An individual who is retired from an ACUA member institution and is earning no active employment compensation income from that institution or other ACUA membership-eligible institution.

 To join ACUA today, please contact us at firstname.lastname@example.org.

 The dues structure is based on the number of staff in the Internal Audit department and other members that will be covered under the institutional membership.
 The dues structure seeks to establish equity between smaller and larger departments with fees comparable to the benefits received.

-Please note: Individual membership is a restricted category and must be approved by the Membership Committee.
+Please note: Individual and Emeritus Membership is a restricted category and must be approved by the Membership Committee.

 Prorated Dues Schedule

-Both institutional and individual membership dues are prorated after March 31.
-Click here to view the prorated dues schedule.
+For new members, both institutional and individual membership dues are prorated after March 1.
 Renewing members are not eligible for prorated rates.